 FIL 4975r Undergraduate Honors Thesis

 Completion of the program should be planned with an academic advisor, with regard to the student’s background and goals

 Computer Skills Competency: 0 hours beyond major.

-FIL 4972r (2) Production Management fulfills the requirement for this major.
+FIL 2043r (2) History & Practice of Visual Effects and Animation fulfills the requirement for this major.